0,00 USD

 A Legacy Rooted in Music

-Joël Widmaier is synonymous with innovation and excellence in Haitian music.
+Jazz Kreyol – Joël Widmaier is synonymous with innovation and excellence in Haitian music.
 As a musician, composer, percussionist, and producer, he has significantly shaped Haiti’s contemporary soundscape.
-Throughout the decades, Widmaier has created iconic music and has been instrumental in internationally promoting Haitian jazz and world music.
+Throughout the decades, Widmaier has created iconic music and has been instrumental in promoting Haitian jazz and world music internationally.

 Born into a Musical Dynasty

 Joël Widmaier was born into a family deeply rooted in music.
 His father, Herby Widmaier, was a legendary Haitian musician, sound engineer, and the founder of Radio Métropole, one of Haiti’s most influential media outlets.
 Growing up in such an environment, Joël was naturally drawn to music from an early age.
-He honed his skills as a drummer and percussionist, developing a keen understanding of Haitian music’s intricate rhythms.
+He honed his skills as a drummer and percussionist, developing a keen understanding of the intricate rhythms of Haitian music.

 The Rise of Zèklè: Revolutionizing Haitian Music

 In 1983, alongside his brother Mushy Widmaier, Joël co-founded Zèklè, a band that would redefine Haitian music.
 By blending traditional Haitian rhythms with jazz, rock, funk, and world music, Zèklè introduced a fresh and sophisticated sound that captivated audiences in Haiti and abroad.
-The band quickly became a symbol of Haiti’s evolving musical identity, producing timeless hits that remain popular today.
+The band quickly became a symbol of Haiti’s evolving musical identity, producing timeless hits that remain popular to this day.

 From 1983 until its disbandment in 1997, Zèklè was at the forefront of the Haitian music industry.
 Their fusion of styles was groundbreaking, setting the stage for future generations of Haitian musicians to experiment with diverse influences.
 Joël’s role as a percussionist and producer was crucial in shaping the band’s distinctive sound.